 Performances and Ensembles

-We staged around 500 performances by staff, students and visiting artists in our venues at Renfrew Street and issued 49,224 tickets.
-We staged a further 104 performances in professional external venues.
+We stage around 500 performances by staff, students and visiting artists in our venues at Renfrew Street.
 Our ensembles include Chamber Choir, Symphony Orchestra, Strings Orchestra, Wind Orchestra, Academy Brass, Stevenson Winds, Song Studio.

 In September 2010, we opened our new premises at Garscube Road at a cost of £6m.
 The complex – known as The Wallace Studios at Speirs Locks – includes specialist dance rehearsal space, technical construction workshops, props and wardrobe facilities and additional teaching and office accommodation.
 We have invested a further £2.5m in refurbishing and improving our Renfrew Street campus with the creation of a digital media suite, developing additional recording studio facilities, refurbishing performance spaces and creating additional teaching and social spaces.